bradcrc/color-lite-card/tutorial/Lesson-5-Nite/ReadMe.md

 But we aren't just going to use our floorplan at night, and a dark floorplan looks silly and feels wrong if you're viewing it at noon, just as a bright one would seem wrong at night.

 Let's fix that by dynamically adjusting the darkness of our floorplan to match the darkness of the real world.
+If you have a light sensor, that would be ideal.
+But I don't have one, so there must be another way.

 We could just use the sun -- up or down, make things dark at night, and light during the day.